The Best Of Menswear At Milan Fashion Week Spring/Summer 2024

 Boss

-The colour palette of the SS24 collection fits more into the vibe of Fall/Winter with colours like khaki, olive, grey, brown, black, cherry red, white and charcoal being the foundation of the showcase.
+The colour palette of the SS24 collection was also in sync with the Fall/Winter aesthetic with shades of khaki, olive, grey, brown, black, cherry red, white and charcoal being the foundation of the showcase.
 Additionally, Hugo Boss’ presentation was attended by global stars and ambassadors like Lee Minho, Khaby Lame and Alica Schmidt.

 MM6 Maison Margiela

-At Milan Fashion Week 2024, MM6 Maison Margiela gave a brand new direction to regular office wear and formals and here’s how.
-The reimagined formalwear was given a unique twist, appealing to both working professionals and fashion enthusiasts.
-With over 34 looks, the collection placed a strong emphasis on edgy suiting with classic styles reimagined with the use of white pinstriped fabrics and dark grey tones.
-Throughout the collection, the brand’s signature deconstructed aesthetic was visible and pieces such as long coats paired with white shirts and trousers, vests, sleeveless coats, oversized suits and trousers brought together the formalwear looks.
-Whereas, the casual wear consisted of sleeveless shirts, hoodies, skin-tight tank tops and more.
+At Milan Fashion Week 2024, MM6 Maison Margiela gave a brand new direction to regular office wear and formals.
+The reimagined formalwear was given a unique twist, appealing to both working professionals and fashion enthusiasts alike.
+With over 34 outfits, the collection placed a strong emphasis on edgy suits with classic styles reimagined with the use of white pinstriped fabrics and dark grey tones.
+Throughout the collection, the brand’s signature deconstructed aesthetic was also visible and pieces such as long coats paired with white shirts and trousers, sleeveless coats and oversized suits brought together the formalwear looks.
+We also spotted some attractive casual wear ensembles consisting of sleeveless shirts, hoodies, skin-tight tank tops and more.

 Onitsuka Tiger